Bobby Ryan: Personal life

 Ryan was born Robert Shane Stevenson, Jr. in Cherry Hill, New Jersey, and grew up in Collingswood, attending Queen of Heaven for grade school.

 On October 29, 1997, Ryan's father, Bob Stevenson, badly beat Ryan's mother, Melody, in a drunken rage, leaving her hospitalized with four broken ribs, a skull fracture and a punctured lung.
 Ryan's father was charged with attempted murder and jumped bail, fleeing to Canada.
 His wife later forgave him and she and Bobby joined him in Canada, living under assumed names.
 Stevenson had picked the surname Ryan after watching Saving Private Ryan, and his son followed it.
 The family eventually relocated to El Segundo, California so that Ryan could play in an elite youth hockey feeder system.
-In February 2000, Ryan's father, who had been supporting the family as a professional gambler, was arrested at home by the United States Marshals Service.
+In February 2000, Ryan's father, who had been supporting the family as a professional gambler, was arrested at home by the United States Marshals Service; he was sentenced to five years in a Camden prison.

 Ryan played in the 2001 Quebec International Pee-Wee Hockey Tournament with the Los Angeles Junior Kings minor ice hockey team.

-Since his last NHL season, Ryan now runs a Senators based podcast called 'Coming in Hot'.
+In December 2022, Ryan joined as co-host of a Senators-based podcast called 'Coming in Hot' with Brent Wallace and Jason York.
+In April 2024, after Ryan made dozens of controversial posts in social media insulting women's sports, Ryan and the Coming in Hot podcast parted ways.